 - Disk Size

-Unlike MBR, there is no limitation in size of your disk.
+Unlike MBR, there is no limitation in the size of your disk.
 GUID Partition Table provides 64 bits for logical block addresses.
 Theoretically, the disk capacity of GUID Partition Table can support up to 9.4 Zettabyte (1 Zettabyte = 1024 EitaByte, 1EitaByte= 1024 PetByte, 1PetaByte = 1024 TeraByte, 1TeraByte = 1024GigaByte).
-For a hard disk drive with 512-byte sector, it is equivalent to 9.44 ZettaByte (1 ZettaByte is 1 billion TeraBytes).
-After all, GUID Partition Table supports up to 18 EitaByte in capacity.
+For a hard disk drive with a 512-byte sector, it is equivalent to 9.44 ZettaByte (1 ZettaByte is 1 billion TeraBytes).
+After all, GUID Partition Table supports up to 18 EitaByte incapacities.

 - MBR VS GPT in Security